calee0316/cse110-w21-group3/README.md

 Our source code for the product can be found in the [./timer](./timer) directory

-To download our application as a Desktop Electron app, go to the Releases section on the right side and download the respective installation file.
+To download our application as a Desktop Electron app, go to the Releases section on the right side or click [here](https://github.com/calee0316/cse110-w21-group3/releases) and download the respective installation file.
 Currently, our application is available for Mac OS and Windows.

 For a demo/tutorial of our product, please watch the this [video](https://youtu.be/s01EMx4PXcc) and for a longer version watch this [video](https://youtu.be/SB48qr9To5w).